-Emerson College on Wednesday vowed to improve its investigation of sexual assaults after a group of students filed a complaint with the federal government alleging the school downplayed and failed to fully investigate at least two recent incidents.
+Emerson College vowed to improve its investigation of sexual assaults after a group of students filed a complaint with the federal government alleging that the school downplayed and failed to fully investigate at least two recent incidents.

-"We can and we will do better," the college's president M. Lee Pelton said in a campus-wide email Wednesday afternoon.
+"We can and we will do better," president M. Lee Pelton said in a campuswide e-mail Wednesday afternoon.